diablodale/vdp-decent/SECURITY.md

 We request you include, when possible, the following information to help us understand the issue:

-- Brief paragraph describing the vulnerability
+* Brief description of the vulnerability
-- Impact (e.g. data loss, unauthorized access, equipment failure, physical harm, etc.)
+* Impact (e.g. data loss, unauthorized access, equipment failure, physical harm, etc.)
-- Models or versions affected, configuration, setup
+* Affected models or versions, configuration, setup
-- Very detailed steps to reproduce the vulnerability
+* Detailed steps to reproduce the vulnerability
-- Result or evidence of the vulnerability (e.g. screenshots, logs, etc.)
+* Evidence of the vulnerability (e.g. screenshots, logs, etc.)
-- Expected behavior which is not observed (how it should be secure)
+* Expected secure behavior
-- Proof of concept or exploit code (if applicable) in a ZIP file, private git repository, etc.
+* Proof of concept or exploit code (if applicable) in a ZIP file, private git repository, etc.
-- Your contact information (email, phone number, etc.) for further communication
+* Your contact information (email, phone number, etc.)

 You may encrypt your email or file attachments using our [#PGP public key url here#](https://decentespresso.com/xxxxxxxx-Public-Key.asc).